Five Steps to Improved Herd Health

 Addison Biological Laboratory uses select pathogenic micro-organisms isolated from the animals to produce herd-specific bacterins that meet or exceed U.S.D.A. standards for purity and safety.
 Once we have isolates and an order from the veterinarian, production and delivery require approximately 14 days.
 A fast response is important but we don’t compromise quality for speed.

 The herd-specific bacterins can be prepared from more than one antigen or bacteria providing they are isolated from the herd.
 Such multivalent bacterins provide substantial labor savings by decreasing the number of injections the animals receive.
-You have the satisfaction of knowing that the herd-specific vaccinations aid in the prevention of bacterial diseases that afflict your herd.

 Follow-Up and Fine Tuning